open-mmlab/mmengine/docs/en/migration/hook.md

   <tr>
     <td>before each iteration</td>
     <td>None</td>
-    <td>before_test_iter，with additional args: batch_idx and data_batch</td>
+    <td>before_test_iter, with additional args: batch_idx and data_batch</td>
   </tr>
   <tr>
     <td>after each iteration</td>
     <td>None</td>
-    <td>after_test_iter，with additional args: batch_idx、data_batch and outputs</td>
+    <td>after_test_iter, with additional args: batch_idx、data_batch and outputs</td>
   </tr>
 </tbody>
 </table>

 ## Usage Comparison

-In MMCV, to register hooks to the Runner, you need to call the `register_training_hooks` method of the Runner to register hooks on the Runner, while in MMEngine, you can pass parameters to the Runner's initialization method for registration.
+In MMCV, to register hooks to the runner, you need to call the Runner's `register_training_hooks` method to register hooks to the Runner.
+In MMEngine, you can register hooks by passing them as parameters to the Runner's initialization method.

 - MMCV